postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/microsoft-power-automate.md

 ![Microsoft_mon_runs](https://assets.postman.com/postman-docs/msflows-post-monitoring-res.jpg)

-You can also configure advanced options to alert you when a monitor run completes or when three failures occur and the first monitor run after those failures completes successfully.
+You can also configure advanced options to alert you when a monitor run completes or when three failures occur and the first monitor run completes after those failures.

-Your integration has been set up successfully.
+Your integration has been set up.
 Whenever a monitor runs, you will get a notification on your Microsoft Power Automate mobile app.

 ![see notifications](https://assets.postman.com/postman-docs/58858362.jpg)